When Helping Is Not Good Business

 - Want it done for them.
 These people want your solution.
 However, they don’t have the time, or desire, to do it on their own.
 They happily pay you to do the work.

 Sometimes the DIY’s hire you down the road.
-Either they got too busy and can’t spare the time.
-Or they now have the money.
+Either they become too busy and can’t spare the time.
+Or, they now have the money.

 The Kindness Problem